ker-mari/personal-portfolio/README.md

 **Reminder Section** (BentoGrid)
 - Motivational message: "Always choose to be good."

-### Planned Sections

-- **Projects Page**: Showcase of technical projects with descriptions, technologies used, and links to GitHub repositories or live demos
-- **Resume Section**: Downloadable PDF version of professional resume
-- **Contact Form**: Interactive form for direct communication

 ## 🛠️ Technologies Used

 This personal portfolio was built with the following technologies: